A common question pondered by many compressed air users is whether they can use PEX for airlines within their system given that it’s so affordable.

 Possibly their most admirable trait is how flexible they are.
 You can bend them with your hands in almost any direction and they will stay in this fixed position.
-This can allow you work around and through existing frame members , wall and joists in your garage or workshop.
+This can allow you to work around and through existing frame members, walls, and joists in your garage or workshop.

 Advantages vs. Disadvantages of Using PEX-AL-PEX Pipe

-Now, let’s compare the advantages versus the disadvantaged of using PEX piping.
+Now, let’s compare the advantages versus the disadvantages of using PEX piping.